jonsafari/llama-zenity/README.md

 That's it!
 Now you can click on the desktop icon and start chatting away.

+## MacOS Installation
+### Dependencies
+- Zenity: `brew install zenity`
+- [Llama.cpp][]: You should follow installation instructions on their website.
+I recommend installing into a directory called `src` under your home directory (i.e. `$HOME/src/llama.cpp/`).

+### Install
+1. Edit the file Llama-Zenity.command .
+Make sure your home directory is correct (probably not just `user`).
+Also make sure the paths to this repository and to the `llama.cpp` repository are correct.

+      open -t Llama-Zenity.command

+2. I recommend storing your GGUF model files in directory called `models` under your home directory (i.e. `$HOME/models/`).
+If you keep them somewhere else, you can modify `MODEL_DIR` in `llama-zenity.sh` .

+      open -t llama-zenity.sh

+3. Copy Llama-Zenity.command to your desktop.

+      cp Llama-Zenity.command $HOME/Desktop/

+That's it!
+Now you can click on the desktop icon and start chatting away.
+You can also drag the icon to the dock, right of the separator.

 ## Contributions
 Contributions are welcome, via [pull requests][].